JamieWells1/JamieWells1/README.md

 # Hi, I'm Jamie 👋

-<span style="margin-top: 100px;">I'm a Software Engineering Apprentice with a passion for FinTech and EdTech. 💻</span>
+<span style="margin-top: 100px;">I'm a Software Engineering Apprentice with a passion for FinTech.</span>

 ### Proficient in using: